Sport in Denmark: Cycling

 Historically, Denmark's most successful name in cycling has been Thorvald Ellegaard won the world professional sprint title in six times, three European titles, and 24 Danish titles.

-In recent years, Denmark has made a mark as a strong cycling nation, with Bjarne Riis winning Tour de France in 1996, and Michael Rasmussen reaching King of the Mountains status, in the Tour 2005 and 2006.
+In recent years, Denmark has made a mark as a strong cycling nation, with Bjarne Riis winning Tour de France in 1996, Michael Rasmussen reaching King of the Mountains status, in the Tour 2005 and 2006, Jonas Vingegaard winning the Tour de France in 2022 and 2023 and Mattias Skjelmose winning the 2023 Tour de Suisse.
 Other well-known Danish riders are Matti Breschel, Nicki Sørensen, Bo Hamburger, Jesper Skibby, Jakob Fuglsang and Lars Michaelsen.
-Two Danish riders have won monuments, the five most prestigious one-day classics: Rolf Sørensen, who won Liège–Bastogne–Liège in 1993 and the Tour of Flanders in 1997, and Fuglsang, who won the 2019 edition of Liège–Bastogne–Liège.
+Three Danish riders have won monuments, the five most prestigious one-day classics: Rolf Sørensen, who won Liège–Bastogne–Liège in 1993 and the Tour of Flanders in 1997, Jakob Fuglsang, who won the 2019 edition of Liège–Bastogne–Liège and the 2020 Giro di Lombardia and Kasper Asgreen who won the 2021 edition of Tour of Flanders.
 Team Saxo Bank has been the most successful cycling team in Denmark: the team was founded in 1998 as Team Home-Jack and Jones and led by Bjarne Riis from the following year.
 It competed as a Danish-registered team until 2014, when it switched its registration to Russia after being sold to Russian businessman Oleg Tinkov, although Riis stayed as the team's manager until 2015.
 In 2008 Carlos Sastre won the Tour de France while riding for Saxo Bank, one of five Grand Tour wins the team took in an eight year span.
 They also enjoyed success in the monuments, with Fabian Cancellara (who won Milan–San Remo in 2008 and the Tour of Flanders in 2010), Andy Schleck (who won Liège–Bastogne–Liège in 2009) and Nick Nuyens (who won the Tour of Flanders in 2011).
 In addition Cancellara won two World Road Time Trial Championship titles whilst riding for the team.
+Three Danish riders have won stages in all Grand Tours: Jesper Skiby, Magnus Cort and Mads Pedersen, the latter also won the 2019 UCI Road World Championships.

-In the past years, the Danish cycling has suffered from dope-cases.
+In the past years, the Danish cycling has suffered from doping cases.
 Bjarne Riis, Bo Hamburger, Rolf Sørensen, Jesper Skibby, Michael Rasmussen all confessed doping use, or were related with doping.
 But despite all the bad publicity, cycling is still quite a popular sport in Denmark.
 In 2011, Copenhagen hosted the UCI world championships on the road.
+Denmark hosted the Grand Depart in the 2022 edition of the Tour de France.

 Golf

 Golf has become a highly popular sport in recent years in Denmark with more than 180 courses across the country.

 Golf is mostly popular among the older demographic, with more members over the age of 24 than any other sport in Denmark.

-In pro golf, Thomas Bjørn has dominated the Danish scene for many years, along with Anders Hansen, Søren Hansen and Steen Tinning on the European Tour.
+In professional tour golf, Thomas Bjørn has dominated the Danish scene for many years, along with Anders Hansen, Søren Hansen and Steen Tinning on the European Tour.
 On the Ladies European Tour, Iben Tinning is the most successful Danish player.

-American Football

-American football is a minor sport in Denmark with Well under 1.000 players.
-The governing body the Danish American Football Federation was formed in 1988.
-The top level league is the National Ligaen.
-The final game for the national championship is called the Mermaid Bowl and the first was played in 1988.
-The national teams both youth and senior level has competed in the European Championship of American football.